kelsoko1/Rica/rica-landing/server/DEPLOYMENT.md

 # Rica API Server Deployment Guide

-This guide provides instructions for deploying the Rica API Server in a production environment, including the Device Linking System that integrates with OpenCTI and OpenBAS.
+This guide provides instructions for deploying the Rica API Server in a production environment, including the Device Linking System that integrates with  and .

 ## Table of Contents